Bitcoin-ABC/bitcoin-abc/doc/gitian-building.md

 Gitian builds are known to be working on recent versions of Debian, Ubuntu and Fedora.
 If your machine is already running one of those operating systems, you can perform Gitian builds on the actual hardware.
 Alternatively, you can install one of the supported operating systems in a virtual machine.

-You can create the virtual machine using [vagrant](./gitian-building/gitian-building-vagrant.md) or chose to setup the VM manually.

 Any kind of virtualization can be used, for example:
 - [VirtualBox](https://www.virtualbox.org/) (covered by this guide)